The settings on this page enable you to simulate bumps.

 The surface has a uniform brightness.
 However, if you use a bump map for the same surface, Cinema 4D interprets the brightness values of the picture as height values for the surface (Figure 3).

 These height values are converted into a profile, whose height affects the inclination of the normal vectors.
 Although the surface is actually smooth, through the change in the normal vectors an apparently three-dimensional surface with a bump-like structure is created at render time.

-The following methods are available, listed in ascending order with regard to render time/quality (whereby the first three use render tricks and the subpolygon displacement actually raises/sinks the surface, thus offering the most realistic-looking results):
+The following methods are available, listed in ascending order with regard to render time/quality (whereby the first two use render tricks and the subpolygon displacement actually raises/sinks the surface, thus offering the most realistic-looking results):

 What they all have in common is that they all evaluate a texture’s grayscale valuse to define height and depth.
 So when should which method be used?